 I teach courses in political geography and contemporary Europe.
+For the list and brief descriptions, scroll down.
 Links to current syllabi can be accessed through the departmental site.
 Not all courses are offered every year.

 GEOG 391 – Modern Europe: Places and Borders